 -excellent -(A) •Comprehensive knowledge •Detailed understanding of subject area •Extensive background study •Highly focussed answer and well structured •Logically presented and defended arguments •No factual/computational errors •Original interpretation •New links between topics are developed •New approach to a problem •Excellent presentation with very accurate communication

 - Demonstrate a familiarity with the anatomical and functional organisation of the human brain, including the principles of synaptic transmission, and particularly of those neural and major neurotransmitter systems that play a major role in the development of psychological disorders.

 - Discuss the neural systems that regulate learning, motivation, emotion and executive control in the service of goal-directed behaviour.

 - Evaluate how basic neuroscience research throws light onto a variety of human mental disorders, including attention-deficit hyperactivity disorder, autism, schizophrenia etc.

 - Understand how genetic research can help elucidating the (complex) aetiologies of neurodevelopmental disorders.

 Exam (Centrally Scheduled)

-Final Exam This is a take home exam to be submitted via Turn it in UK.
-The first part is like the midterm on weeks 8-9 and 13-15; The second part will be a set of integrative essays covering the entire module.
+Final Exam This exam will be given in class with a 3 hour time limit The first part is like the midterm ; The second part will be a set of integrative essays covering the entire module.

 Exam (Centrally Scheduled)

-Mid Term Exam This is a take home exam to be submitted via Turn it in UK, based on lectures from weeks 1-5.
+Mid Term Exam This is an in class exam consisting of short answer questions based on lectures from weeks 1-5.